Is My Spouse Automatically Removed from My Will After We Divorce?

 Divorce and Wills

 In Texas, if you have named your spouse as a beneficiary under your will, following your divorce they are treated as having predeceased you.
-As a result, the assets that would have gone to your ex-spouse are instead given to an alternative beneficiary if your will names one or are passed to your surviving heirs under Texas’s intestacy law.
+As a result, the assets that would have gone to your ex-spouse are instead given to an alternative beneficiary if you name one or are passed to your surviving heirs under Texas’s intestacy law.

 However, your spouse only ceases to inherit under your will once your divorce is finalized.
-If you and your spouse are only separated and have not yet finalized your divorce, they will be entitled to inherit under your will if you pass away.
-But your ex may still be entitled to inherit under your will if you later remarry that spouse after your divorce or if you draft a new will, after the divorce, and rename your former spouse in that will.
+If you and your spouse are only separated and have not yet finalized your divorce, they’ll be entitled to inherit under your will if you pass away.
+But your ex may still be entitled to inherit under your will if you later remarry that spouse after your divorce or if you draft a new will, after the divorce, and rename your former spouse in it.

 In addition, Texas law also affects life insurance policies issued in the state following divorce.
 Like a will, if you have named your spouse as a beneficiary under your life insurance policy, they are terminated as a beneficiary upon the finalization of your divorce.
 However, you retain the option to add them back as a beneficiary after your divorce has been finalized.